Media chiefs slam Australian press freedom curbs

 Various media chiefs described a culture of "intimidation and secrecy" having a "chilling effect" on legitimate public interest journalism.

-The hearing comes after Australian Federal Police raids on the Canberra home of a News Corp journalist and the Sydney office of public broadcaster Australian Broadcasting Corp over separate investigations into government leaks.
+The hearing comes after federal police raids on the Canberra home of a News Corp journalist and the Sydney office of public broadcaster Australian Broadcasting Corporation over separate investigations into government leaks.

 The raids were widely condemned as heavy-handed and for having a restrictive effect on reporting.